Push HTML to GitHub. Sutrena handles the forms. That is the whole stack.

 GitHub Pages serves static sites from a repo.
 Free: 1 GB storage, 100 GB bandwidth/month.
 Custom domains, HTTPS, and Jekyll builds are included.
 You can also deploy pre-built sites from a branch or GitHub Actions.
 But there is a catch: it is not meant for commercial use.
 GitHub's terms say so explicitly.

-With GitHub Pages: push HTML to GitHub, embed Sutrena forms, Sutrena handles validation, storage, spam protection, and dashboards.
+With GitHub Pages: push HTML to GitHub, embed Sutrena forms, Sutrena handles validation, storage, spam protection, and analytics.

 <!DOCTYPE html>